kevincastejon/php-dao-dto-generator/README.md

     * 3 : The update method will get DTO as parameter instead of values
     * 4 : The delete method will get DTO as parameter instead of values
     * 5 : The selectOne method will return a DTO instead of values
+- $activeRecord : Instantiable DTO and static DAO into the same class and file

+Returned values:
+Will return a string containing the generated class or an array of two strings containing the generated DAO and DTO classes in that order depending on the activeRecord parameter and the selected options